SWI-Prolog/plweb-blog/tabling-for-blackboard.md

 The most obvious solution is to use threads: fully concurrent Prolog engines that run on a same shared Prolog database.
-With low-cost IoT hardware such as the Rasberry-Pi having multiple cores, threads are attractive.
+With low-cost IoT hardware such as the Raspberry-Pi having multiple cores, threads are attractive.
 Unfortunately, dealing with the dependencies is complicated and error-prone.
 For this reason, and notably when the threads are heavily mutually dependent and not particularly CPU intensive, threads